Nearby Special Lagrangians: Fukaya Categories

-We recall the notion of $\Z$-graded Lagrangians in $\Z$-graded symplectic manifolds.
-There are several ways of doing this, as discussed in \cite{Seid1}.
-We work with the following definition in which we use almost complex structures on the ambient symplectic manifold, because this leads directly to the definition of special Lagrangians (but this section is topological so we do not have to take {\it integrable} complex structures): \begin{dfn}\l{dfn: Z-grading} A {\it $\Z$-grading} on $(X,\om)$ is choice up to homotopy of a nowhere vanishing section $\Om^2$ of the squared canonical bundle of $X$ relative to some $\om$-compatible almost complex structure $J.$ \end{dfn} We note that a choice of $\Z$-grading on $(X,\om)$ exists if and only if $2c_1(X)=0\in H^2(X,\Z)$ where $c_1(X)$ denotes the first Chern class of $X.$
+We recall now the definition of $\Z$-graded symplectic manifolds which uses almost complex structures on the ambient symplectic manifold; for other equivalent definitions see for instance Seidel \cite{Seid1}. \begin{dfn}\l{dfn: Z-grading} Let $X$ be a symplectic manifold of dimension $2n.$ Then a {\it $\Z$-grading} of $X$ is the homotopy class of a pair $(J,\Om^{\otimes2})$ where $J$ is a compatible almost complex structure and $\Om^{\otimes2}$ a nowhere-vanishing $C^\iy$ section of the complex line bundle $(\La^{n0}X)^{\otimes 2}$ where $\La^{n0}X$ is the complex line bundle over $X$ of $(n,0)$ forms relative to $J.$ We say that $X$ is {\it $\Z$-graded} if it is given a $\Z$-grading. \end{dfn} \begin{rem} A $\Z$-grading of $(X,\om)$ exists if and only if $2c_1(X)=0\in H^2(X,\Z)$ where $c_1(X)$ denotes the first Chern class of $X.$ \end{rem}